ImageTragick/PoCs/README.md

 ./test.sh
 ```

-To test a `polixy.xml` file place it in the script directory and run `test.sh`.
+To test a `policy.xml` file place it in the script directory and run `test.sh`.

 ## Safe Output
 ```